Dewalt-arch/pimpmykali/README.md

 # Writeups / Honorable Mentions
   - ip3c4c_n00b https://ip3c4c.com/2202_homelab_vmware/

+# Revision 1.5.1 - Downgrade Metasploit - Disabled
+  - ruby has been upgraded to a default of 3.0
+   - msf5 requires ruby 2.8 or lower
+   - Downgrade msf5 function has been disabled

 # Revision 1.5.0 - fix_bloodhound function update
   - removed hold on bloodhound at the start of the function to remove an additional complication that was being created